 emotion recognition, trauma, and family dynamic issues.

-Kiera Dymit, LCPC
+Kiera Dymit, MS, LCPC

 Kiera earned her Bachelor’s of Science degree in Middle Level Education in 2007 and her Master’s of Science degree in Clinical/Counseling Psychology in 2015.
 She is a Licensed Clinical Professional Counselor in the state of Illinois.